Coset Shaping: Constructions and Bounds: Asymptotic analysis

-We outline the proof in the remainder of this section.
 Although we are considering a linear ECC, the coded modulation signal constellation is nonlinear.
-First, we will show that in the ensemble $\set{S}$ of signal points obtained from the ensemble of coset codes ${\set{C}_{\textnormal{c}}}$, the probability of any subset is determined only by the number of points in it.
+First, we will show that in the ensemble $\set{S}$ of signal points obtained from the ensemble of coset codes ${\set{C}_{\rm c}}$, the probability of any subset is determined only by the number of points in it.

-\begin{proposition} The ensemble of $[n,k_{\textnormal{c}}]$-coset codes ${\set{C}_{\textnormal{c}}}$ determines the ensemble $\set{S}$ of signal points $\bs s \in \set{X}^{n_s}$, where each $\bs s$ has probability $M^{-n_{s}}$, $M=2^m$. \end{proposition}
+\begin{proposition} The ensemble of $[n,k_{\rm c}]$-coset codes ${\set{C}_{\rm c}}$ determines the ensemble $\set{S}$ of signal points $\bs s \in \set{X}^{n_{\rm s}}$, where each~$\bs s$ has probability $M^{-n_{\rm s}}$, $M=2^m$. \end{proposition}

-\begin{proof} We follow the arguments from~\cite{gallager1968information}.
-We first show that in the ensemble ${\set{C}_{\textnormal{c}}}$, where symbols 0 and 1 of the $k_{\textnormal{c}} \times n$ generator matrices are selected uniformly at random, the probability of any codeword is $2^{-n}$.
+\begin{proof} To verify the proposition statement, we follow the arguments in \cite{gallager1968information}.
+We first show that in the ensemble ${\set{C}_{\rm c}}$, where symbols 0 and 1 of the $k_{\rm c} \times n$ generator matrices are selected uniformly at random, the probability of any codeword is $2^{-n}$.